simp/simp-doc/docs/help/FAQ/Logrotate.rst

    *not* be rotated!

-Because the location of the SIMP-managed ``logrotate`` rules has changed, existing, but now obsolete, SIMP rules will still reside in ``/etc/logrotate.d``.
+Because the location of the SIMP-managed ``logrotate`` rules has changed, any previously existing (but now obsolete) SIMP rules will still reside in ``/etc/logrotate.d``.
 Although these rules cause no issues with ``logrotate``, they may be confusing to system administrators.
 So, you may wish to manually remove these rules.